Repelled point processes with application to numerical integration: Repelled point processes

-Figure \ref{fig:poisson_push_2d_3d} shows approximate samples of $\Pi_{\varepsilon_0} \mathcal{P}$ in $[-1/2, 1/2]^d$ obtained with the two aforementioned approaches, for $d=2$ (first row) and $d=3$ (second row).
+Figure \ref{fig:poisson_push_2d_3d} shows samples of $\Pi_{\varepsilon_0} \calP$ in $[-1/2, 1/2]^d$ obtained with the two aforementioned approaches, for $d=2$ (first row) and $d=3$ (second row).
 The corresponding PPP is of intensity $1000$, and the initial samples are given in the first column.
-In the second column, \eqref{eq:alternative_def_F} was used, while $F^{(0,2)}_{\calP}$ was used in the third column.
+In the second column, \eqref{eq:alternative_def_F} was used (Algorithm \ref{algo:sampling_rppp_A2}), while $F^{(0,2)}_{\calP}$ was used in the third column (Algorithm \ref{algo:sampling_rppp_A1}).
 The last column is a superposition of the samples obtained in columns 2 and 3, displaying very close agreement.
-Finally, note that Figures \ref{fig:poisson_push_force} and \ref{fig:variance_reduction} were obtained using \eqref{eq:alternative_def_F}, and we will keep using this simulation method in the next sections for sampling from the repelled point process.
+Finally, note that Figures \ref{fig:poisson_push_force} and \ref{fig:variance_reduction} were obtained using Algorithm \ref{algo:sampling_rppp_A2}, and we will keep using this simulation method in the next sections for sampling from the repelled point process of a stationary point process which may not necessarily be the PPP.